evert/evert.github.com/_posts/2020/2020-02-18-opaque-ts-types.md

 }
 ```

-In the above example, we're taking advantage of Javascript's [Symbol][1].
-A
+In the above example, we're declaring a symbol.
+This is similar to using
+`const validEmail = new Symbol('valid-email');`, but it doesn't exist
+after compiling.

-symbol is a type that is always unique.
+The `unqiue symbol` type is a type that can never be created.

 We're adding a property with this key to our Email string.
 A user can _only_
 add this property, if they have an exact reference to the original symbol.